Combining e-values using demi-supermartingales: Co-valid e-variables and the SymPol inequality

-We first define a new class of e-variables, together with some standard definitions of e-variables.
-Let $[n]= \{1,\dots,n\}$ for a positive integer $n$. \begin{definition} An \emph{e-variable} $E$ is a $[0,\infty]$-valued random variable with $\E[E]\le 1$ (all expectations are taken under the null hypothesis).
-E-variables $E_1,\dots,E_n$ are \emph{sequential e-variables} if
+We now define co-valid e-variables alongside the standard notions of e-variables and sequential e-variables.
+Let $[n]= \{1,\dots,n\}$ for a positive integer $n$. \begin{definition} Fix a collection of probability distributions $\Pcal$, which represents the null hypothesis.
+A random variable $E$ is an \emph{e-variable} (for $\Pcal$) if it is $[0,\infty]$-valued and $ \EE_\P [E] \leq 1$ for $\p\in \Pcal$.
+The e-variables $E_1, \dots, E_n$ are \emph{sequential} if